Shiridia/projecto1/README.md

 # Dylan and Huy's Website

-# Best Traveling Company in the WORLD!
+# Best Traveling Company in FREMONT!